1954 Guatemalan coup d'état: Reactions

 The Guatemalan coup d'état was reviled internationally.
-Le Monde of Paris and The Times of London attacked the United States' coup as a "modern form of economic colonialism".
+Le Monde of Paris and The Times of London attacked the coup as "economic colonialism".
 In Latin America, public and official opinion was sharply critical of the U.S., and for many Guatemala became a symbol of armed resistance to U.S. hegemony.
 Former British Prime Minister Clement Attlee called it "a plain act of aggression".
-When Allen Dulles described the coup as a victory of "democracy" over communism and claimed that the situation in Guatemala was "being cured by the Guatemalans themselves", a British official remarked that "in places, it might almost be Molotov speaking about ...
+When Allen Dulles described the coup as a victory of "democracy" over communism and claimed that the situation in Guatemala was "being cured by the Guatemalans themselves", a British official remarked that "it might almost be Molotov speaking about ...
 Czechoslovakia or Hitler speaking about Austria".
-UN Secretary General Hammarskjöld said that the paramilitary invasion with which the U.S. deposed Guatemala's elected government was a geopolitical action that violated the human rights stipulations of the United Nations Charter.
+UN Secretary General Hammarskjöld said that the paramilitary invasion was a geopolitical action that violated the human rights stipulations of the United Nations Charter.
 Even the usually pro-U.S. newspapers of West Germany condemned the coup.
 Kate Doyle, the Director of the Mexico Project of the National Security Archives, described the coup as the definitive deathblow to democracy in Guatemala.

 The coup had broad support among U.S. politicians.
 Historian Piero Gleijeses writes that the foreign policy of both Republican and Democratic parties expressed an intransigent assertion of U.S. hegemony over Central America, making them predisposed to seeing communist threats where none existed.
-Thus Eisenhower's continuation of the Monroe Doctrine had continued bipartisan support.
-The coup met with strong negative reactions in Latin America; a wave of anti-United States protests followed the overthrow of Árbenz.
-These sentiments persisted for several decades afterwards; historians have pointed to the coup as a reason for the hostile reception given to U.S. Vice President Richard Nixon when he visited Latin America four years later.
+Thus Eisenhower's continuation of the Monroe Doctrine had bipartisan support.
+The coup met with strong negative reactions in Latin America; a wave of anti-United States protests followed.
+These sentiments persisted for several decades; historians have pointed to the coup as a reason for the hostile reception given to U.S. Vice President Richard Nixon when he visited Latin America four years later.
 A State Department study found that negative public reactions to the coup had occurred in eleven Latin American countries, including a few that were otherwise pro-American.
 Historian John Lewis Gaddis states that knowledge of the CIA's role in coups in Iran and Guatemala gave the agency "an almost mythic reputation throughout Latin America and the Middle East as an instrument with which the United States could depose governments it disliked, whenever it wished to do so".